How to organize your roadtrip through Yosemite Park in the Sierra Nevada?

 Campsites and cottages near Lake Tahoe

-For an immersive experience, choose a campground or cottage near Lake Tahoe.
-These accommodations let you take full advantage of the water activities and the surrounding scenery.
+For an immersive experience, opt for a campground or cottage near Lake Tahoe.
+These accommodations allow you to take full advantage of water sports and the surrounding countryside.

 Recommended itinerary : Discover Yosemite and the Sierra Nevada in 7 days